Copyright: muralinathypr / 123RF Stock Photo

 One of the most important Hindu festivals, Janmashtami (Krishna Jayanti) is the birthday of Lord Krishna, the eighth re-incarnation of Lord Vishnu who gave the vital message of the Bhagwat Gita - the guiding principles for every Hindu.

 Across India there will be ceremonies and prayers at temples dedicated to Krishna.
 The day before may consist of fasting and prayer up to midnight, the time at which it was said that Krishna was born.

-Krishna was born in Mathura, Uttar Pradesh.
-In this region, a common tradition is the performance of Krishna Lila, a folk drama consisting of scenes from Krishna's life.
+According to tradition, Krishna was born in Mathura, Uttar Pradesh.
+In this region, a common custom is the performance of Krishna Lila, a folk drama consisting of scenes from Krishna's life.

 Many customs have developed in the different parts of India, all based on stories from Krishna's life.
 For instance, it is said that as a boy, Krishna loved butter and milk so much that they had to be kept out of his reach.
 This story is reflected in many climbing games for children.